 RIP, Erlich.
 Although he is "technically" dead on the show, you can't write a post about Silicon Valley email signatures and NOT include him.
 As you can see below, the theme of Erlich's signature area still revolves around Bachmanity Insanity (and yes that is a palapa in his name).
 The campaign banner resembles his Aviato car and is a call-to-action to watch the new "success story" documentary.
 Hopefully the "Phoenix that shall be known as Bachmanity" will rise again.

 Let's keep this party going!
-Check out Sigstr's other posts from the "If [Blank] Had Email Signatures" blog series here:
+Check out Sigstr's best email signatures from the "If [Blank] Had Email Signatures" blog series: